Advice on How to Stay in Control of Gambling

 If your only source of satisfaction is playing at a casino, you should balance this out by pursuing other hobbies unrelated to gambling.

-Think of other activities you enjoy or even explore some new pastimes.
+Think of other things you enjoy or even explore other activities to stop gambling.

 You do not necessarily have to replace gambling altogether but rather not have it as your sole relaxation mode.